AnChainAI/Blog_Formal_Verfication/blog_soda_fv.md

 <center><b><i>WETHCalculatorFixed.sol</i></b></center>

-The consequence of this mistake was that for whatever input, the following requirement check in line 196 of [WETHCalculator.sol](https://github.com/soda-finance/soda-contracts/blob/master/contracts/calculators/WETHCalculator.sol) would pass so everyone including hackers could call the ***collectDebt()*** function to liquidate WETH stored in the pool.
+The consequence of this mistake was that for whatever input, the following requirement check in line 196 of [WETHCalculator.sol](https://github.com/soda-finance/soda-contracts/blob/master/contracts/calculators/WETHCalculator.sol) would pass, enabling everyone, including hackers to call the ***collectDebt()*** function to liquidate WETH stored in the pool.

 ```mathematica
 require(loanTotal >= maximumLoan, "collectDebt: >=");